pulibrary/OCLCCJKComposer/README.md

 ## Configuration

 The macro book contains 3 macros:
-- HangulJamo!ComposeHangulSingleField: Convert the field where the cursor is currently located
+- HangulJamo!ComposeHangulSingleField: Convert the field where the cursor is currently located.
-- HangulJamo!ComposeHangulAllFields: Convert all fields in the currently open record
+- HangulJamo!ComposeHangulAllFields: Convert all fields in the currently open record.

 The following can be done for either or both of these macros: